willGraham01/PiranhasHalfyord/setting.md

 Following the main street from the magistrates office will lead you directly to the great market.

-### TAVERN FRONT
+### The Temple

+Halfyord is home to an ecumenical temple to no particular deity, which is open to public worship and holds sermons on weekends.
+It can be found on the eastern bank of the Hal, south of the docks and on the edge of the residential suburbs.
+The temple grounds themselves are little more than a church with a large courtyard at the front.
+Beyond the chapel itself are some small buildings that function as a vicarage - the clergy lives there, and they can provide cramped if functional lodgings for pilgrims and visiting priests, paladins, and the like.
+It is also the de-facto hospital for the town, and gets most of its herbal supplies from the herbalist store on the other side of the river.

+The temple is funded mostly by donations from pilgrims on their way to holy sites of greater import, and the healing services it provides.

+### The Day's End Tavern

-TAVERN FRONT is one of several taverns that can be found on the east side of Halfyord.
+The Day's End is one of several taverns that can be found on the east side of Halfyord.
 It's residents are typically locals from the surrounding suburbs, and it typically does not see much of the merchant traffic who typically stay either closer to the docks or on the west bank.

 The building has guest lodgings on the first floor and a large meeting hall on the ground.